pushkar-sareen/python-basic-bmi-calculator/README.md

 BMI = weight / (height × height)

-🛠 Prerequisites
+#Prerequisites

 Before running the program, make sure you have:

 Python 3 installed on your system

-▶️ Running the Program
+# Running the Program

-Save the script as a Python file (for example: bmi_calculator.py)
+Save the script as a Python file (for example: app.py)

 Open your terminal or command prompt